IYB-Mata/IYB-Mata/README.md

 ###

 <p align="left">Hello everyone!
-My name is Angelo Gabriel Viñas, and I'm currently a first-year student pursuing a Bachelor of Science in Computer Science specialization in Machine Learning at National University.
+I'm Mata, a student at National University.
 I am excited to be a part of this vibrant community of software engineers and technology enthusiasts.<br>
 <br>🕵️ Background 🕵️: I hail from the beautiful country of the Philippines, where I developed a passion for software engineering and technology.
 As a Software Engineer, I have been actively involved in various projects and have gained practical experience in developing software solutions.<br>
 <br>🏆 Objective 🏆: My primary goal is to excel in my studies and gain a solid foundation in computer science principles and practices.
 I am eager to learn and explore various programming languages, algorithms, and software development methodologies.
 Additionally, I aim to contribute to the field of computer science through innovative projects and collaborations.<br>
 <br>🔭 Interests 🔭: Some areas of computer science that particularly interest me include software development, data structures and algorithms, artificial intelligence, and web development.
 I am always eager to stay updated with the latest advancements in the industry and seek opportunities to apply my knowledge in real-world scenarios.<br>